11 Best BuiltWith Alternatives to Help You Spy on Competitors

 This information can prove very useful if you want to gain insights to make informed decisions about your website and your competitors' websites.

-If you're just getting started with a profiling tool, Webspotter is a great place to start as it offers a free version that allows you to track up to three websites.
+If you're just getting started with a profiling tool, Webspotter is a great place to start, as it offers a free plan that allows you to track up to three websites.

 Another great thing that can save you a few bucks on your business intelligence journey is the fact that the paid version of Webspotter is significantly less expensive than BuiltWith Pro, making it a more budget-friendly option.

-Wappalyzer is a technographic data provider that is used for identifying the technologies used on websites.
+Wappalyzer is a technographic data provider that is used for identifying the technologies used on websites, including content management systems, ecommerce platforms, advertising networks, customer relationship management, and other marketing tools.
 It was created by Elbert Alias in 2009.

 The project is currently maintained by a team of volunteers.
 Wappalyzer is available as a browser extension for Google Chrome, Mozilla Firefox, and Opera.
 It is also available as a command-line interface and as a web API.